davidmsvetlecic/sst.dev/_chapters/handle-cors-in-serverless-apis.md

 });
 ```

 We'll go with the default setting for now.
+So there is no need to add anything about CORS now.

 ### CORS Headers in Lambda Functions